Senior Lecturer Mark Johnson Solicitor (Non-Practising), LLM, LLB, PG Cert HE, FHEA

 Summary

-As an Associate Head in our Institute of Law and Justice, I provide a leadership role in the provision of our applied curriculum, employability, and in student recruitment.
+A Senior Lecturer in Law with a specific interest in property law within an applied curriculum, together with student employability and placements.
 Prior to joining the university, I trained and practised at a global law firm in Sheffield for nearly a decade.
 With my practice background I am passionate about encouraging students to see the practical application of their knowledge and skills to prepare them as 'world ready citizens'.

 About